Meet our faculty

 Messiah University colleagues contributing to the FCS Curriculum

 Department of Nutrition & Dietetics: Kathryn Witt, Ph.D., Amy E. Porto, Ph.D.

 Jennifer Ransil, MFT

-"I found the field of Family Science by taking a Marriage &Family elective my freshmen year at Messiah College.
+"I found the field of Family Science by taking Foundations as an elective my freshmen year at Messiah University.
 Though I had declared a psychology major, I quickly realized that my interests were much more closely aligned with Family Science and switched!
 I was fascinated by family relationships, interpersonal communication, and the dynamics of marriage, both personally and academically.

 This intersection of personal and academic interest has carried through my professional life.
 I grew up in a multi-generational family, with both sets of grandparents playing an integral role in my daily life.
-Today, as a wife and a mother, I daily draw on my knowledge of effective communication, boundaries, and interpersonal skills to navigate the deep, and sometimes tumultuous, waters of family life with four kids.
+I daily draw on my knowledge of effective communication, boundaries, and interpersonal skills to navigate the deep, and sometimes tumultuous, waters of family life with my husband, Matt, and our young adult children.
 As a marriage and family therapist, I use my training to help others live a more authentic, healthy, and intimate life.
-It is my hope that I can share my enthusiasm for the Family Science with my students and they will be equally inspired to work within the field."
+It is my hope that I can share my enthusiasm for the Family Sciences with my students and they will be equally inspired to work within the field."

 Kristen Reitz, M.S.